-- (a) Non-spendable.
-Includes constrained amounts that cannot be spent such as inventories, prepaid expenditures, long-term loans and notes receivable, permanent contributions, and property held for resale. - (b) Restricted.
+- Non-spendable.
+Includes constrained amounts that cannot be spent such as inventories, prepaid expenditures, long-term loans and notes receivable, permanent contributions, and property held for resale. - 2.
+Restricted.
 Includes constrained amounts whose restrictions are either 1) externally imposed by creditors, grantors, contributors, or laws/regulations, or 2) internally imposed by law through constitutional provisions or enabling legislation.
 Enabling legislation authorizes the County to assess, levy, charge, or mandate payment of resources from outside the government, and includes a legally enforceable requirement that those resources be used only for specific purposes.
 All Lane County Board Ordinances/Resolutions and legislation in the Lane County Home Rule Charter and the Lane Code are considered enabling legislation.
-Legally enforceable means Lane County can be compelled by those outside the government to use those resources for the purposes specified in the legislation. - (c) Committed.
+Legally enforceable means Lane County can be compelled by those outside the government to use those resources for the purposes specified in the legislation. - 3.
+Committed.
 Includes constrained amounts that can be used only for specific purposes imposed by the Lane County Board of Commissioners.
 Commitments can only be reversed by taking the same action employed to commit the amounts (e.g., board order).
-The difference between Restricted and Committed is that committed resources can be redeployed for other purposes with appropriate due process.
+The difference between Restricted and Committed is that committed resources can be redeployed for other purposes

+- with appropriate due process.
 Compliance with the commitment is not legally enforceable by those outside the government.
-All Lane County Board Orders and legislation in the Lane Manual are considered Committed.
+All Lane County Board Orders and legislation in the Lane Manual are considered Committed. - 4.
+Assigned.

-- (d) Assigned.
 Includes amounts constrained by the intent that they be used for specific purposes.
 Intent can be expressed by either the Lane County Board of Commissioners, Lane County advisory committees or officials the Board of County Commissioners has delegated authority to.
-All Budget Committee and Finance & Audit Committee decisions and policies in the Administrative Procedures Manual are considered Assigned. - (e) Unassigned.
+All Budget Committee and Finance & Audit Committee decisions and policies in the Administrative Procedures Manual are considered Assigned. - 5.
+Unassigned.
 Defined as the residual fund balance that is not non-spendable, restricted, committed, or assigned.

-(Revised by Order No. 02-1-30-1; Effective 1.30.02; 06-5-31-1, 5.31.06; 10-7-7-5; 7.7.2010; 13-03-12-02, 3.12.13)
+(Order 02-1-30-1, 1.30.02; Order 06-5-31-1, 5.31.06; Order 10-7-7-5, 7.7.2010; Order 13-03-12-02, 3.12.13; Order 18-05-01-06, 5.1.18)

-4.012 Administration Authority
+4.005.012 - Administration Authority.

 The County Administrator is delegated the authority to develop and maintain Administrative Procedures in accordance with LM 2.095 and to implement adopted policies of the Board, in the areas of financial and budget management and administration, and the authority to approve cash accounts and funds.
-(Revised by Order No. 06-12-13-6, Effective 12.13.06)